-Organized by Taanteatro Companhia (São Paulo/Brazil), this first edition of the festival received proposals from five continents and selected 34 videos conceptualized as “Ecopoetics” or “Ecopoetics in Process” created by performing and visual artists from Argentina, Belgium, Brazil, Canada, Colombia, France, Germany, Greece, Hungary, India, Morocco, Mozambique, Netherlands, Norway, Poland, Romania, Russia, Slovenia, Spain, UK, US, and Venezuela.
+Organized by Taanteatro Companhia (São Paulo/Brazil), this first edition of the festival received proposals from five continents and selected 34 videos conceptualized as “Ecopoetics” or “Ecopoetics in Process” created by performing and visual artists from Argentina, Belgium, Brazil, Canada, Colombia, France, Germany, Greece, Hungary, India, Morocco, Mozambique, the Netherlands, Norway, Japan, Poland, Romania, Russia, Singapore, Slovenia, Spain, Switzerland, Turkey, UK, US, and Venezuela.

 Idea: Maura Baiocchi